Nutrition Tips for the Perfect Marathon Taper

 Increase your carb intake to around 10g to 12g per kg of body weight.
 For that same 80kg athlete, this means an increase to between 800g and 960g or 3,200 to 3,840 calories per day.

-Another good nutrition tip for the marathon taper involves limiting high-fiber foods and including whole grains and fibrous vegetables about three days before the race.
+Another good tip for nutrition for marathon taper involves limiting high-fiber foods like whole grains and fibrous vegetables about three days before the race.
 A low-fiber diet can make you feel lighter during the event and prevent unwanted pit stops.